shopware/docs/concepts/api/store-api.md

 If you want to start working with the Store API, check out our guide below or find a structured list of endpoints in our endpoint reference.

-{% page-ref page="../../guides/integrations-api/store-api-guide/" %}
+{% embed url="https://shopware.stoplight.io/docs/store-api/docs/guides/quick-start/README.md" caption="Quickstart Guide" %}

 An interesting project based \(almost\) solely on the Store API is Shopware PWA.

-{% page-ref page="../../products/pwa.md" %}
+{% page-ref page="../../products/pwa" %}

 Explore all endpoints of our Store API in our reference

-{% embed url="https://shopware.stoplight.io/docs/store-api/storeapi.json" caption="Store API Reference" %}
+{% embed url="https://shopware.stoplight.io/docs/store-api/storeapi.json" caption="Endpoint Reference" %}